 - Failing to give way to an oncoming vehicle when passing a parked car.

-- Unable to complete a parking manoeuvre
+- Being unable to successfully complete a parking manoeuvre

 - Failing to give way when required at intersections and roundabouts

 - Getting too close to a parked car when parking, or when leaving a parking bay (parallel parking and reverse parking)

 - Changing lanes dangerously.
 You must check your Mirrors, Indicate and check the appropriate Blind spot before commencing a move into another lane.
 (Think MIB “Men in Black”, or MILO (the drink) – for Mirrors, Indicate, Look Over)

 - Failure to give way to an emergency vehicle driving under “lights and sirens”.
 There is a police station, ambulance depot, major hospital and there are always fire alarms going off in and around Joondalup.
 You need to know what to be mindful of (i.e. the distant or close sound of sirens or the sight of flashing lights), and what to do in these circumstances.